CafeVariomeUoL/cv-convert/README.md

 ## Tests

 For tests, run `./stack-test-with-db`.
-The script uses docker to create a temporary Postgres DB to run the test suite, including DB tests.
+The script uses docker to create a temporary Postgres and MySQL DBs to run the test suite.
-If you only want to run tests not involving the DB, you can do so via `stack test`.
+If you only want to run tests not involving the DB, you can do so via running `stack test`.

 The tests are located in the `test/` folder and mirror the structure of the code inside the `src` folder, i.e. for `src/JSON/Utils.hs` we will have a corresponding test file `test/JSON/Utils/Tests.hs`.
 All tests are collected and launched via `test/Spec.hs`.